Last Updated 17 August 2021

-The basic scheme of the Anti-discrimination Act 1991 (Qld) (Anti-discrimination Act) is to make discrimination unlawful and to allow people to lodge complaints and, where the complaint cannot be resolved, to also proceed with a civil action against the other person concerned.
+The basic scheme of the Anti-discrimination Act 1991 (Qld) (Anti-discrimination Act) is to make discrimination unlawful and to allow people to lodge complaints and, where the complaint cannot be resolved, to also proceed with a civil action against the other person or entity concerned.

 The Anti-discrimination Act contains stringent provisions with respect to vicarious liability (s 133) (i.e. a person or company’s responsibility for the acts of employees or agents).

 A person is vicariously liable for the acts of their workers or agents unless they can prove, on the balance of probabilities, that they took reasonable steps to prevent contraventions (s 133(2) Anti-discrimination Act).

 An employer would have to show that reasonable steps had been taken to ensure that: